 We will perfect your application and submit the package for you to receive your student permit and come study in Canada!
 Once successful, your student permit is issued by the Canadian Government.

-- you will leave Canada at the end of your studies;
+- Satisfy the immigration officer that you will leave Canada at the end of the study permit.

 And, remember, that Immigration officials can request more documentation at any point in time.
 We can be the ones speaking with them, and addressing their concerns.